 At Room Temperature

-You can keep chocolate at normal room temperature (20-22 degrees Celsius) for up to 3 weeks.
-If the temperature is higher, consider refrigerating or freezing your chocolate to keep it from “blooming”.
+Chocolate is best stored at 20-22°C for 3 weeks.
+If the temperature is higher, consider refrigerating or freezing your chocolates to prevent "blooming".

-What’s blooming?
-Excessive heat can make the cocoa butter separate from the cocoa.
-This causes a whitish film over the top of the chocolate.
-It’s still safe to eat, but the flavours may be a bit lost.
+What's blooming?
+Too much heat can make the cocoa butter separate from the cocoa solids, which creates a whitish film on top of the chocolate.
+This is perfectly normal and the chocolate is completely safe to eat; however the flavours of the chocolate may be a bit lost.

 In the Fridge or in the Freezer

 If your chocolates are factory-sealed (i.e. chocolate bars), they can be placed in the fridge or freezer directly.
 If storing chocolate boxes or similar, please first place into a freezer bag and seal tightly before refrigerating or freezing.
 If possible, keep the chocolate away from onions, garlic, herbs and other aromatic foods as chocolate tends to absorb strong smells.